impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 We have added two more test to `TicketBoothShould` for you to implement.
 In this lab you will focus on implementing the adjacent seating rule.
 The model has not changed!

 The result can be found in `lab2end`.

+### lab 3

+In lab 3 you will start implementing a ORM model that splits the data persistance model from our domain model.
+We do this with the ports and adapters pattern.
+There is a new project called `CinemaAllocations.Adapters.DataPersistance` were we need to add our code.

+The result can be found in `lab3end`.